Yes, You Need a Permit to Backpack in Yosemite

 The permit process can be daunting.
 You need to know a lot before you even apply, you cannot apply for one one in person, and the information you need is not housed in one place.
 So to help streamline the process, here I list the links you need in order during each step (but if you want to go down the rabbit hole on your own, you can begin HERE.)

-When you begin the permit application, you will need to know several pieces of data including start and end Dates, starting and ending trailhead(s), your first night’s camp location, and – if there’s a group – the group size and the contact information for the trip leader who will pick up and carry the actual permit for the group.
+When you begin the permit application, you will need to know several pieces of data including start and end Dates, starting and ending trailhead(s), your first night’s camp location, and – if you aren’t going solo – the group size and the contact information for the trip leader who will pick up and carry the actual permit for the group.

 You need to know all of this to get started and you should know it long before your trip is to start!

-That is because the majority (60%) of wilderness permits are awarded by lottery 24 weeks (= 169 days) in advance of a given start date.
-The rest become available 22 weeks later (14 days in advance) – but it is still a lottery which ends 4 days before the trip date.
+The majority (60%) of wilderness permits are awarded by lottery 24 weeks (= 169 days) in advance of a given start date.
+The rest (40%) become available 7 days in advance.
+Any leftover permits are available the day of (“walkup” permits).

 - To see the permit date availability schedule, click HERE.